-Although heat is in the name, you can use a heat pump for AC.
-It works by shifting heat instead of creating it (the way a furnace does) which is why it also is used as a two way appliance.
-It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of SEER rating.
+Although heat is in the name, you can use a heat pump for air conditioning.
+It works by shifting heat instead of generating it (the way a furnace does) which is why it can be used as a dual function appliance.
+It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of SEER rating.
 Just look at these two luxury level cooling systems from Lennox.

 XC25 Air Conditioner